Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 The department shall advise towns, villages, cities and counties with regard to the construction and maintenance of any highway or bridge, when requested.
 On the request of any town, village, city or county board, or county highway committee, any supervision or engineering work necessary in connection with highway improvements by any town, village, city or county may be performed by the department and charged at cost to such town, village, city or county.
 Section 84.01(5), Wis.
 Stats.

-When authoring for the Web, only hyperlinked words should be underlined.
-Italicizing words is the preferred alternative.
-Books, magazines, periodicals and newspapers should be italicized.
+When writing for the web, only hyperlinked words should be underlined.
+Books, magazines, periodicals and newspapers should be italicized, not underlined, in print documents.

 Use a before consonant sounds: a historic event, a one-year term (sounds like it begins with a "w".)
 Use an before vowel sounds: an energy crisis, an honorable man (silent h).